EdmundsAPI/edmundsapi.github.com/api-documentation/dealer/index.md

 ### API Uses

-* Get all dealerships within a certain zip code and radius
-* Get all dealerships by the kinds of cars they sell
+* Get dealer franchises by ID
 * Get consumer ratings and reviews of a dealership by its Edmunds ID
 * Get consumer ratings and reviews of dealerships by their car makes and the zip code they're in